Announcing the 2013

 Books eligible for the Orion Book Award are judged against these criteria:

-• That it deepens our connection to the natural world
+• That it deepens connection to the natural world

-• That it presents new ideas about our relationship with nature
+• That it presents new ideas about the relationship between people and nature

 • That it achieves excellence in writing

 The Orion Book Award recognizes books published in North America during the previous calendar year.
 Nominations for the award are made by advisors, writers, editors, and contributing editors of Orion.
 Selection of the winning book and four finalists are made by a five-person selection committee, which changes annually.
 Nominations from authors or from publishers, editors, or agents of books that they have been involved with are not accepted.

 More information about previous Orion Book Award winners and finalists is available here.